Habraken/UWOMeteorRadiometer/README.md

 git clone https://github.com/Habraken/UWOMeteorRadiometer
 ```

 Next, in the UWOMeterRadiometer directory run the ```sudo ./python3_radiometer_installation.sh``` script to install all required packages.
 This will take a while.
+(Espesscialy if numpy needs to be compiled!)

 Then in the UWOMeteorRadiometer folder run:
 ```